 Whether you have a studio apartment, small home or a tiny room in your home that you would like to enhance, there are some basic rules for small room design that can help you make the most of your small space.

-These tips for decorating a small room – or enhancing a small living space – will help you maximize space and make your room (and your home!) appear larger.
+These tips for decorating a small room – or enhancing a small living space – will help you maximize space and make your room (and your home!) appear more substantial.

 - Chairs and sofas without arms are perfect for small spaces because they appear more open and lightweight.
-Furnishings with exposed legs also help to visually add space to a small room.
+Furnishings with exposed legs also help to add space to a small room visually.